Shafaat Ullah Shah

-Shafaat Ullah Shah HI(M) (born 28 August 1953) is a retired three star general of the Pakistan Army, diplomat, and author.
+Shafaat Ullah Shah (born 28 August 1953) is a retired three star general of the Pakistan Army, diplomat, and author.
 He often writes for the Pakistan Armed Forces magazine, "Hilal English".
 He has served as Chief of Logistics Staff at the GHQ, Colonel Commandant of the Baloch Regiment, Commander IV Corps, and as Military Secretary to President Musharraf.

 Early life and education

 Shah was born into a Syed family on 28 August 1953 in Lahore, Pakistan, to Syed Shafqat Ullah Shah who migrated from Hyderabad Deccan to Lahore in 1948.
 His father was an employee of the Prisons Department of Punjab and later became Inspector general of the Punjab Prisons from May 1981 to May 1983.

 He was enrolled in the Abbottabad Public School in class 7, and did his Faculty of Sciences (FSc) from there before he joined the Army.
 He wanted to become a doctor but wasn't selected into King Edward Medical University so his father made him join the Pakistan Army.
 He is also an honors graduate of the Staff College in Camberley and the National Defence College.

 He holds master's degrees in political science and in strategic studies.